 But now, the world is changed by the COVID-19 coronavirus pandemic, and most of us are sequestered at home, worrying about virus exposure.
 Our lives are turned upside down, and the usual rules just don’t apply anymore!

-Does that mean we should switch to disposable dishes, disposable plastic utensils, individually-packed convenience foods, and wearing disposable plastic gloves in the grocery store?
+Does that mean we should switch to disposable dishes, disposable plastic utensils, individually-packed convenience foods, disposable masks, and wearing disposable plastic gloves in the grocery store?

 Let’s take a deep breath and think this through.